Have you ever wanted to get paid to hang out and explore National Parks? You can!

 You can find seasonal National Park jobs through the concessioners themselves.
 Or, you can use websites like CoolWorks to see all jobs posted at all parks from all concessioners in one place.

-CoolWorks is a leading website used to connect people with awesome jobs in exciting destinations… including National Parks!
+CoolWorks is a leading website that connects people with awesome jobs in exciting destinations… including National Parks!
 Using the CoolWorks website, you can filter by season, region, state, National Park, and so much more.

 If you have a favorite National Park that you’ve always dreamed of spending more time in, check out the job listings on CoolWorks!